AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 Learning is about persistence.
 Thank you for sticking with it until now.
 Next, you can take the certification exam.

-To help you smoothly obtain certification, here is a mock exam for the certification test.
-You can visit the Alibaba Cloud Training Center for the [Large Language Models ACP Certification Mock Exam]() to assess your learning outcomes.
+To help you smoothly obtain certification, take the mock exam at the Alibaba Cloud Training Center's [Large Language Models ACP Certification Mock Exam]() to assess your learning outcomes.

 Of course, if you have already mastered the basics of large language models (LLMs) development, you can log in to Alibaba Cloud and register for the [certification exam]().
 Best of luck on your exam!